rema-m/echo-escape-game/README.md

 - Enhanced graphics with textures and animations improve immersion
 - The game follows an escape room structure with puzzles that must be solved in sequence

-## Sounds

-- No Sound Files Needed!
-- The sounds are generated programmatically using mathematical formulas

 ## Running the Game

 ```bash